-For example, in a presentation in which people listen for information, a structure is required.
+For example, a structure is required in a presentation where people listen for information.
 If you have anything to add, is it appropriate for the structure designed by the speaker?

 2. Would anybody else care about knowing the answer to this question?

 If not, better send it in private or later.
-Or else, what you ask will say a lot about what only you care about.
+Or else, what you ask will say much about what only you care about.

 3. Is it the appropriate moment to say this?
 Is it my turn to speak?

 Most people are in their own internal dialogue, too busy to notice whether there is any place for someone else’s dialogue.
-Some people live the most part of their lives in their internal dialogue, without having a real communication to the outside world.
-There are, still, some moments, when they are receptive.
-Are you receptive enough to get them?
+Some people live most of their lives in internal dialogue, without honest communication with the outside world.
+Yet, there are still some moments when they are receptive.
+Are you open-minded enough to get them?
 Are you paying enough attention to the information you’re already receiving?

 I was kind of humored when at a formation, the trainer established as a rule that only the person holding the pink elephant (there was a toy around there) has the right to speak.
-Get the right to speak, then ask your question.
-You’re not a politician, this is business.
+So get the right to speak, then ask your question.
+You’re not a politician; this is business.

 4. Would it be too much to ask this?

-If there might be something more important to ask later, I might be sorry to have got this question out now.
+If there might be something more important to ask later, I might be sorry to have gotten this question out.

-And, to share an experience I had putting a question at a project management class, a colleague turned to me and said: “I don’t even know what you’ve asked, but it sounded so good, it didn’t even really matter anymore.”.
-I was also glad that wasn’t the answer I got from the expert holding that class, but just a feedback from someone, but it surely was nice :)
+And, to share an experience: I had put a question at a project management class, and a colleague turned to me and said: “I don’t even know what you’ve asked, but it sounded so good, it didn’t even really matter anymore.”.
+I was also glad that wasn’t the answer I got from the expert holding that class, but was just feedback from someone, but it indeed was nice :)

 Consider the person and the situation as they are, not as you want them to behave or to be.
 Forget about expectations.
 Do you really need an answer?
-What would you answer if the question would be put to you?
+What would you answer if the question were put to you?

 If so, keep the idea, leave the state and ask the question later.
-No need to elaborate on the disasters provoked by such temptations… Your state might influence the answer you get and besides, get you bad publicity.
+No need to elaborate on the disasters provoked by such temptations… Your condition might influence the answer you get and, besides, get you lousy publicity.

 6. Is this the right place & audience to say this?